-To address this aim, the research will focus on the "front line" of regional change – actors instrumental for conceiving and creating new development paths and linking actors located in different institutional contexts.
+To address this aim, the research focuses on the "front line" of regional change – actors instrumental for conceiving and creating new development paths and linking actors located in different institutional contexts.
 The research is novel because unlike most existing studies on "lagging regions which focus on "catching-up" processes, this project will allow for alternative futures (including “leapfrogging”) beyond the standard and mainstream policy recipes.
 By introducing the "window of opportunity" model, the research will explicitly address the temporal dynamics of urban and regional change.

-The research project will be guided by the following question: How are new development paths created in Europe’s old industrial regions?
+The research is guided by the following question: How are new development paths created in Europe’s old industrial regions?
 This main question will be spelled out in the following sub-questions: Who are the agents of change responsible for the creation of a new development path?
 How are they connected through intra- and extra-regional networks of actors?
 How do agents use the window of opportunity for the creation of a new development path?
 Which policies, institutional settings, organisational cultures contribute to novelty?
 What are the barriers to change and locally unfolding conflicts and tensions that might be caused by such transformations?